nixrajput/social-media-api-nodejs/README.md

 We are open to suggestions and contributions.
 Feel free to open an issue or a pull request.
 If you like the project, please consider giving it a star.

+Due to server limitations, the API is currently hosted on a free tier of Cyclic.
+So, it may take a few seconds to respond to your request.
+Please be patient.

+Due to the same reason, the API may be down for a few minutes every day.
+We are working on a solution to this problem.

+Due to database limitations, the API is currently hosted on a free tier of MongoDB Atlas.
+So, it may take a few seconds to respond to your request.
+Please be patient.

+This API is currently in development.
+So, after releasing the production version, we will be adding more features to it.
+You can check the progress of the project here.
+If you have any suggestions, feel free to open an issue.

+For the production version, we are planning to host the API on a paid tier of Cyclic and MongoDB Atlas.
+So, it will be more reliable and faster.

+After releasing the production version, we may delete some of the data in the database for better and faster performance.
+Data will be deleted only if it is not required for the project or it may cause any issues or conflicts.

 If you would like to contribute, please read the [contribution guidelines](CONTRIBUTING.md).

 ## Documentation